Best Genetic Engineering Colleges 2021

 University of California, San Francisco

-Part of the University of California University system, its San Francisco branch is especially recognized for studies in health and medical sciences.
-It boasts of 4 professional schools, namely, Dentistry, Medicine, Nursing and Pharmacy which offers 19 PhD, 11 master’s programs and caters to 3,100 students including researchers.
+Part of the University of California University system, its San Francisco branch is especially recognized for its studies in health and medical sciences.
+It boasts 4 professional schools, namely, Dentistry, Medicine, Nursing and Pharmacy which offer 19 PhD, and 11 master’s programs and cater to 3,100 students including researchers.
 It has a dedicated Institute for Human Genetics which was established in the year 1967.
 This one of the popular Genetic Engineering colleges allows individuals to delve into areas of developmental genetics, evolution, cancer genetics, population genetics, etc. The list of faculty members and alumni at UC-San Francisco includes several international award laureates.

 University of Cambridge